iHanjra/module-three-study-guide/02-intro-to-react.md

 ## Setting Up a New Create React App Project

 - How would you give this a different name, like `the-ultimate-react-portfolio`, instead?
+Replace my-social-media-app with whatever you want.

 ```bash
 npx create-react-app my-social-media-app